 How to Save Money in Vegas – 13 Unbeatable Tips

 When I was a kid, my family visited Las Vegas a lot!
 We did lots of fun kid-friendly activities in Vegas, but once I turned 21 and was in college in Northern Arizona, I rediscovered Sin City!
 There was only one problem, now I was a financially independent adult.
 Helllooooo budget.
 I quickly learned how to save money in Vegas so here are my top tips!
-With these budget tips, I went to Las Vegas 3 times during my undergrad and once so far while in grad school.
+With these budget tips, I went to Las Vegas 3 times during my undergrad and again while in grad school.

 General Las Vegas Hacks